Tips for crafting social media marketing packages for small businesses

 Tips for crafting high-selling social media marketing packages

-There aren’t any one-size-fits-all social media marketing packages for small businesses.
+There aren’t any one-size-fits-all AI social media marketing packages for small businesses.
 Develop tiered options that can be customized to suit each client’s needs and describe the possibilities thoroughly so there’s no confusion about what’s included, what can be added, and what is unavailable.

 4. Offer customized packages